 77. - There are 4 separate sections and you ask "do you support the proposal".
 How about you ask do you support the first, then the second, then the third, then the fourth.
 Your question is absurd and makes this survey worthless.
-This survey has only two questions, the first (do you support), which is absurd as just noted, and a second are asking, "how did you have about this".
-Clad you get that noted, and a second one asking, "how did you hear about this".
+This survey has only two questions, the first (do you support), which is absurd as just noted, and a second one asking, "how did you hear about this".
+Glad you got that noted, and a second one asking, "how did you hear about this".
 Glad you got that second question in to zero in on the really important issue about the speed limit proposal... where people heard about it.
 This is the dumbest solicitation of input I have ever seen in my life.